 The Hillsboro Hops are a minor league affiliate of the Arizona Diamondbacks.
 Through their affiliation agreement, the Diamondbacks provide players and coaches to the team.
 The team maintains membership in the Northwest League and Minor League Baseball and provides a stadium for the Diamondbacks prospects to play their games.
 Hillsboro Hops Professional Baseball is an independent local business.

 The Hillsboro Hops are owned by Short Season LLC, a limited liability company.
 There are about 30 investors in the ownership group.
 Mike McMurray is the president of the team.
 His wife Laura is a vice president and the chief financial officer.
 They live in Hillsboro, Oregon.
 The McMurrays are involved in the day to day operations of the team.
-Mike Ellis, Myron Levin, Josh Weinman and Mark Mays are directors of Short Season LLC.
+Mike McMurray, Myron Levin, Josh Weinman, Randy Boyd and Laura McMurray are directors of Short Season LLC.

 Minor League Classification

 Hillsboro and Missoula are Short Season teams that feature predominantly first year players.
 The next step is a "Long A" team.
 Kane County in the Midwest League is the next step.
 From there players advance to Visalia in the California League.
 Both are A teams that play long seasons.
 They begin play in April and play through August.
 The next step is Double A in Mobile.
 The top level in the minor leagues is Triple-A. For Diamondbacks prospects, that takes them to Reno.
 Click Here to see a list of all the Diamondbacks' affiliates.

 Player and Personnel Issues